 - There will be no Co-Payment for any covered services provided by a participating provider under the Preventive Care benefit. - Your Co-Payment for non-participating providers will be the same as for participating providers for the following services.
 You may be responsible for charges which exceed the maximum allowed amount. - a.
 All emergency services; - b.
 An authorized referral from a physician who is a participating provider to a non-participating provider; - c.
-Charges by a type of physician not represented in the Prudent Buyer Plan and Select PPO Plan network or the Blue Cross and/or Blue Shield Plan: - d.
+Charges by a type of physician not represented in the Prudent Buyer Plan and Select PPO Plan network or the Blue Cross and/or Blue Shield Plan; - d.
 Clinical Trials; or - e.
 Non-emergency services received at a participating hospital or facility at which, or as a result of which, you receive services from a non-participating provider, in specified circumstances.

-Please see "Member Cost Share" in the YOUR MEDICAL BENEFITS section for more information.
+Please see "Member Cost Share" in the YOUR MEDICAL BENEFITS section for more information. - If you receive services from a category of provider defined in this Plan Document and Disclosure Form as an other health care provider but such a provider participates in the Blue Cross and/or Blue Shield Plan in that service area, your Co-Payment will be as follows:

-- If you receive services from a category of provider defined in this Plan Document and Disclosure Form as an other health care provider but such a provider participates in the Blue Cross and/or Blue Shield Plan in that service area, your Co-Payment will be as follows: - a. if you go to a participating provider, your Co-payment will be the same as for participating providers. - b. if you go to a non-participating provider, your Co-Payment will be the same as for non-participating providers. - If you receive services from a category of provider defined in this Plan Document and Disclosure Form as a participating provider that is not available in the Blue Cross and/or Blue Shield Plan in that service area, your Co-Payment will be the same as for participating providers. - In addition to the Co-payment shown above, your Co-Payment for services provided at an emergency room will be \$250.
-Your Co-Payment will not apply if you are admitted as a hospital inpatient immediately following emergency room treatment. - In addition to the Co-payment shown above, your Co-Payment for services when you are admitted to a hospital without properly obtaining certification will be \$250.
-If certification is not obtained the amount of the maximum allowed amount will be reduced by 40%.
-Your Co-Payment will not apply to emergency admissions or services or to medically necessary inpatient facility services available to you through the BlueCard Program.
-See UTILIZATION REVIEW PROGRAM. - Your Co-Payment for online visits provided by a participating provider will be \$40.
-Your Co-Payment will not apply toward satisfaction of any deductible. - Your Co-Payment for office visits provided by a participating provider who is not a specialist will be \$40.
+- a. if you go to a participating provider, your Co-payment will be the same as for participating providers. - b. if you go to a non-participating provider, your Co-Payment will be the same as for non-participating providers. - If you receive services from a category of provider defined in this Plan Document and Disclosure Form as a participating provider that is not available in the Blue Cross and/or Blue Shield Plan in that service area, your Co-Payment will be the same as for participating providers. - Your Co-Payment for online visits provided by a participating provider will be \$65.
+Your Co-Payment will not apply toward satisfaction of any deductible. - Your Co-Payment for office visits provided by a participating provider who is not a specialist will be \$65.
 This Co-Payment will not apply toward the satisfaction of any deductible.